-Candidates will be placed with one Cooperating Teacher (CT) for 2 periods of the same assignment (e.g. two English 9 classes) and one setting for assisting such as AVID (advancement via individual determination), SEI (structured English Immersion), ELD (English Language Development) or special education - whatever best suits the needs of the site.
-(This represents 50% of the day based on a 6 period day).
-During the remaining unassigned periods (3) candidates will be expected to plan with the CT and work with their cohort partners on site to complete university projects and assignments.
+Candidates will be placed with one Cooperating Teacher (CT) for 2 periods of the same preparation (e.g. two English 9 classes) and two settings for assisting which includes one section of EL (English Learners or English Language Development), if possible, and another class such as AVID (advancement via individual determination), SEI (structured English Immersion) or special education - whatever-best-suits-the-needs-of-the-site.
+(This represents 2/3rds of the day based on a 6 period day).
+During the remaining unassigned periods (2) candidates will be expected to plan with the CT and work with their cohort partners on site to complete university projects and assignments as well as do some observations as appropriate.
 Candidates will also have a standing weekly lunch with the OSL.